FRSC Says 19 Were Involved in Oyo Crash, Eight Confirmed Dead

 Its economy thrives on agriculture, trade, and education, making it a key hub in Nigeria’s development.

-Truck crushes 3 university students to death in Lagos
+Truck kills 3 university students in Lagos

-Legit.ng earlier reported that a tragic accident in Ikorodu, Lagos, has claimed the lives of three students of Lagos State University of Science and Technology (LASUSTECH) after a sand-laden truck lost control due to brake failure.
+Legit.ng earlier reported that a tragic accident in Ikorodu, Lagos, claimed the lives of three students of Lagos State University of Science and Technology (LASUSTECH) after a sand-laden truck lost control due to brake failure.

 According to the Lagos State Traffic Management Authority (LASTMA), the fatal accident occurred around Powerline Junction, inward Ikorodu Roundabout.